OksigeniaSL/oksigenia-sos/README.md

 ## 🚀 The 3.9.x Saga: Engineering Excellence

-This release is the culmination of the 3.9 cycle.
-It combines the mathematical precision of 3.9.0 with the "Granite" stability of 3.9.3.
-We built this to save lives, not just to look good.
+This version establishes the Granite Foundation of the 3.9 cycle.
+It locks down core stability to prepare for upcoming visual features.

 | Feature | English | Español |
 |:---|:---|:---|